-We review the MSL algorithm of Levine et al. [29] and introduce a method for selecting bandwidths, which is an important aspect of the practical implementation of this algorithm.
-In addition, we extend the idea of Levine et al. [29] to the special cases of a univariate location mixture of symmetric components and a multivariate location-scale mixture.
+We review the MSL algorithm of Levine et al. [31] and introduce multiple methods for selecting bandwidths, an important aspect of the practical implementation of this algorithm.
+In addition, we extend the idea of Levine et al. [31] to the special cases of a univariate location mixture of symmetric components and a multivariate location-scale mixture.
 These special cases require a generalization of the notion of MM (majorization-minimization) algorithms since it is impossible to achieve a closed-form global minimization with respect to all parameters in the second "M" step.
 Finally, we give proofs of the descent properties of our algorithms when the bandwidths are held constant.